Do You Know About These FREE Library Membership Perks?!

 Power Tools

-Need to fix something around the house or have a DIY project that you need a power tool for?
+Need to fix something around the house or have a DIY project that you need a power tool?
 Some libraries are now loaning tools!
 What a great way to keep the cost down for your project by avoiding having to pay for expensive tools.

 Puzzles

-I always hate buying puzzles because they can sometimes be pricey and I never want to work on one again once I’ve finished it.
-Many libraries have puzzles available to checkout, or you can work on a shared Puzzle In Progress at the library.
+I’m not a fan of buying puzzles because they can sometimes be pricey and I never want to work on one again once I’ve finished it.
+Many libraries have puzzles available to check out, or you can work on a shared Puzzle In Progress at the library.
 The puzzle is on a table and you can stop by and work on it, then when you’re done someone can start working on it where you left off.

 Seeds